 The long-standing etiquette of professional communication is beginning to change, as the boundaries separating our work and personal lives become more blurred thanks to flexible working practices.

-Some will see this as a negative step, devaluing the work relationship and causing distractions at work.
-Often a misguided LinkedIn post is relegated to Facebook, for example.
+Some will see this as a negative step, devaluing the professional relationships and causing distractions at work.
+Often a misguided LinkedIn post is met with “THIS ISN’T FACEBOOK!”, for example.

 And while it is important to maintain professionalism, trust and integrity in your day job, some movement towards a more personable and human interaction could actually bring surprising benefits.

 Emojis or Similes are one tool that, if used properly, can contribute to a more natural conversation flow, better collaborative relationships and deeper understanding of the issues at hand.

 Using emoji’s appropriately within business emails and text-based chat can support better relationships by injecting a bit of your character in to the messages.